shirha/oblivion/ns/readme.md

 It uses [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) an Alchemy Overhaul.
 Apothecary changed a lot of the Skyrim vanilla effects on each ingredient.
 You still get mixed potions, potions with positive and negative effects, but if any effect is negative it makes a **poison** and the value is the sum of all the negative effects.
-The value of the positive effects are not dropped.
+The value of the positive effects are dropped.

 Note.
 Potion values were calculated at Alchemy ≈50 and a perk in Herbalist, Concentration and Intensity.